SSH

 What is SSH

-log into one of the clusters with ssh and read and edit files and type
+log into one of the clusters with ssh and read and edit files, type

 commands or copy files using rsync, then data is transmitted via this

-encrypted connection (see also our guide about File transfer).
+encrypted connection (see also our guide about data transfer).

 Connecting to a server